misd-service-development/drupal-raven/README.md

 This module allows users to log into a Drupal site using [Raven](http://raven.cam.ac.uk/), the University of Cambridge's central authentication service.

-Users can log into an existing account assuming their CRSid has been used as their username, otherwise a new account is created.
+Users can log into an existing account assuming their CRSid has been used as their username, otherwise a new account is created (if your site allows visitors to create accounts).

 Authors
 -------